 - Dell servers: used for operating system and platform for the Locus Solution and business applications. - APC uninterruptible power supply (UPS): used as a battery backup power system. - Meraki MX67 Security Appliance: used as a firewall and allows access to integrated systems.
-This appliance provides connectivity to the Locus Support team. - Meraki 210-24P Switch: provides connectivity from servers to wireless access points, power and connect wireless access point.
+This appliance provides connectivity to the Locus support team. - Meraki 210-24P Switch: provides connectivity from servers to wireless access points, power and connect wireless access point.
 Provides connectivity to the Meraki security appliance. - NEMA 5-15R: used for power connection. - Type C/E/F-R Plugs: used for power connection.

-Locus Robotics uses Google Workspace for documentation storage and as a workspace for editing policies, procedures, and other processes relating to corporate infrastructure.
-Locus Robotics reviews the Google Workspace SOC2 Type 2 report on an annual basis.
+Locus Robotics uses G-Suite for documentation storage and as a workspace for editing policies, procedures, other processes relating to corporate infrastructure, and cloud hosting services.
+Locus Robotics reviews the G-Suite SOC2 Type 2 report on an annual basis.
 Any nonconformities identified in a subservice organization's reports are analyzed for relevance to Locus Robotics' organization and its users.

-Locus Robotics uses Microsoft Office 365 for documentation editing, internal and external communication and other processes relating to customers and corporate infrastructure.
+Locus Robotics uses Microsoft Office 365 for documentation editing, internal and external communication and other processes relating to customers, corporate infrastructure, and cloud hosting services.
 Locus Robotics reviews the Microsoft Office 365 SOC2 Type 2 report on an annual basis.
 Any nonconformities identified in a subservice organization's reports are analyzed for relevance to Locus Robotics' organization and its users.